thedizzle69/ODE_Infoscreen/README.md

 ## How to run the application

 There are 2 ways two run the application.
 You can either run the jar file or you can run the application compiling it yourself.
+I recommend the 1st option

 ### How to run the application by using the jars